-- A 12 week consultation was carried out on the future priorities for the council, those savings options that would directly impact service levels to the public and the council's commissioning framework.
+- 3. A 12 week consultation was carried out on the future priorities for the council, those savings options that would directly impact service levels to the public and the council's commissioning framework.
 The consultation ended on the 12 October. - 4.
 Annex A sets out how the consultation was carried out and the results. - 5.
 Work has also been carried out to fully assess the impact of the savings options through the completion of integrated impact assessments.
-These can be found at annex B.
+These can be found at annex B (to be considered in the exempt part of the meeting).